$u^* = \sqrt{uv}$: Deviation from full employment in the United States

-\paragraph{Unemployment gap} We also compute the unemployment gap, which is the difference $u-u^*$ between the actual unemployment rate and the efficient unemployment rate (figure~\ref{f:gap2020}).
-The unemployment gap was initially positive and large: the labor market was much too slack in the first pandemic year.
-The unemployment gap reached $+8.1$ percentage points in April 2020---its highest level in the postwar period.
-But the economy recovered quickly, and the unemployment gap turned negative in May 2021.
-The unemployment gap reached $-1.5$ percentage points in March 2022.
-This is the lowest unemployment gap in the postwar period.
-So in 2022, the labor market is well beyond full employment.
+\paragraph{Unemployment gap} We also compute the unemployment gap $u-u^*$ (figure~\ref{f:gap2020}).
+While the unemployment gap averages 0 over the period, the labor market experienced sharp departures from full employment.
+The unemployment gap was initially positive and large: the labor market was much too slack in the first year of the pandemic.
+The unemployment gap reached $+6.4$pp in 2020Q2.
+But the economy recovered quickly and reached full employment in the middle of 2021.
+The unemployment gap turned negative after that, reaching $-1.5$pp in 2022Q2.
+The gap then shrunk to $-0.7$pp in 2023Q4.
+So in 2022--2023, the labor market was well beyond full employment.

-\paragraph{Why did the efficient unemployment rate increase during the pandemic?} The efficient unemployment rate increased by more than 2 percentage points at the onset of the pandemic.
+\paragraph{The sudden rise of the FERU} The FERU increased by more than 2pp at the onset of the pandemic.
 Such a sharp increase is unprecedented.
 It can be explained by the gigantic outward shift of the Beveridge curve that took place in the spring 2020.
-Graphically, the efficient unemployment rate appears at the intersection of the Beveridge curve and the pink identity line (figure~\ref{f:pandemic}).
-In February 2020, at the onset of the pandemic, the labor market was close to efficient, and the unemployment rate was around $4\%$.
-In May 2021, about a year later, the labor market had returned to efficiency, but the unemployment rate was now $6\%$.
-The increase of the efficient unemployment rate from $4\%$ to $6\%$ was caused by the outward shit of the Beveridge curve that occurred between March and April 2020.
-Mathematically, the efficient unemployment rate is determined by the location of the Beveridge curve ($u^* = \sqrt{A}$), so only a sharp outward shift of the Beveridge curve (increase in $A$) can increase the efficient unemployment rate.\footnote{The previous shifts of the Beveridge curve during the postwar period (figure~\ref{f:hyperbola}) were not large enough to produce noteworthy changes in the efficient unemployment rate (figure~\ref{f:squareroot1951}).}
+Graphically, the FERU appears at the intersection of the Beveridge curve and the identity line (figure~\ref{f:beveridge}).
+In 2020Q1, at the onset of the pandemic, the labor market was close to full employment, and the unemployment rate was at $3.8\%$.
+In 2021Q2, about a year later, the labor market had returned to the vicinity of full employment, but the unemployment rate was now $5.9\%$.
+Indeed, the FERU rose from $4.0\%$ to $5.8\%$ from 2020Q1 to 2021Q2.
+This rise was caused by the outward shift of the Beveridge curve that occurred between the first and second quarters of 2020.
+Mathematically, the FERU is determined by the location of the Beveridge curve (equation~\eqref{e:location}), so only a sharp outward shift of the Beveridge curve can increase the FERU.